 California justice doesn't want immigration arrests in court

-File - In this March 18, 2010, file photo, people line up outside the Metropolitan Courthouse in Los Angeles.
-The chief justice of the California Supreme Court has asked federal agents to stop making immigration arre...
-SAN FRANCISCO - The chief justice of the California Supreme Court asked federal immigration agents Thursday to stop making arrests at courthouses, saying "stalking undocumented immigrants" at the facilities thwarts people's access to justice.
+File - In this March 23, 2015, file photo, California Supreme Court Chief Justice Tani G. Cantil-Sakauye delivers her annual State of the Judiciary address before a joint session of the Legislature at the Capitol in Sacramento, Calif.
+The chief justice of the California Supreme Court has asked federal agents to stop making immigration arrests in courthouses to protect residents' access to justice.

 Add your comments below